joecooper3/2015/wp-content/plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 * Renamed the url to array function to prevent JS namespace collisions

 = 1.2.0 =
-* Supports Custom Nav Menus as well as IntelliWidget menus
+* Supports WordPress Custom Navigation Menus as well as IntelliWidget menus
 * Support for IntelliWidget Shortcode
 * Support for Event Date and Expire Date on posts
 * Hierarchical Select Menus